araalinetworks/api/README.md

   # accept is the default thing on relocation for all accepted policies in ap, rest is snoozed by default
   link.snooze() # snooze the ones you dont like link.accept() # if you want to accept a snoozed on in original
-  # relocate either client or server for the link's that need change
+  # edit/generalize using regex: client or server for the link's that need change
   link.client.change("binary_name", "/snap/amazon-ssm-agent/[0-9]+/ssm-agent-worker")
   link.server.change("binary_name", "/snap/amazon-ssm-agent/[0-9]+/ssm-agent-worker")
 app2.review() # reivew what we will be committing app2.commit()
 ```

-# Navigation and Drilldown
+# Navigation and Drilldown - organized by hierarchies
 ```
 run = Runtime()
-run.iterstats() # dump summary stats
+run.stats() # dump summary stats
 run.to_data() # dump all relevant data

 for zone in run.iterzones(): # all the zones